surferbv/fruits-app-react/README.md

 * ...

 * Current Spot:
+- Adding a new fruit

 * Lessons learned:
+- To render items on a page you create components which can be thought of as classes of objects.
+These components appear to fetch data and us it to display.
+The data that is return is in this case json fromat.

 - API based applications upload to a strict structure /app/contollers/api/v1.
 Where the v1 is the version of the api.